-- Complete a graduate application for online study. - Hold a baccalaureate degree (or equivalent) from an accredited university. - Have prior knowledge or professional experience in computer programming and statistics. - Submit transcripts (in English) of all previously completed undergraduate and graduate course work - Have a minimum cumulative GPA of 3.0 (or equivalent).
+- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university. - Have prior knowledge or professional experience in computer programming and statistics.

+- Submit transcripts (in English) of all previously completed undergraduate and graduate course work - Submit a minimum of two recommendations from individuals who are well-qualified to assess the applicant's potential for success. - Submit a current resume or curriculum vitae. - Have a minimum cumulative GPA of 3.0 (or equivalent).
 Applicants with a GPS below 3.0 may be considered, but are required to submit GRE scores. - International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
 A minimum TOEFL score of 88 (internet-based) is required.
 A minimum IELTS score of 6.5 is required.
 The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.